Direct guaranteed lower eigenvalue bounds with optimal a priori convergence rates for the bi-Laplacian: Numerical experiments in D

-\paragraph{Acknowledgements.} This work has been supported by the Deutsche Forschungsgemeinschaft (DFG) in the Priority Program 1748 ‘Reliable simulation techniques in solid mechanics.
+\paragraph{Acknowledgements.} The authors thank the referees, e.g., for the suggestion of the constant $\kappa_2< 0.07353 $ from \cite{LiaoShuLiu2019} in the numerical experiments and the improvement factor $q$ that led to the comparison in \cref{sec:Lshape} and \cref{sec:conclusion}.\ref{item:constant}--\ref{item:ratio}.
+This work has been supported by the Deutsche Forschungsgemeinschaft (DFG) in the Priority Program 1748 ‘Reliable simulation techniques in solid mechanics.
 Development of non-standard discretization methods, mechanical and mathematical analysis’ under the project CA 151/22-2.
 The second author is supported by the Berlin Mathematical School. { }